hyosung11/Launch-School/Courses/journal.md

 ## 20211110 수요일

 09:06 Working on the Small Problems of Medium difficulty.
 Also, want to respond to Mel's Slack post.
 I replied to Mel and sent her the Launch School answer.
 I'm not sure that it helps, but okay.

+11:24 I spend a lot of time on Medium 1 > 2.
+Rotation (Part 2).